UbiCastTeam/video-loop-server/README.md

 # Video Loop Server (aka VLS)

-This project aims to provides a simple to use video streaming application capable of streaming multiple video in loop with IP protocol
+This project provides a simple to use video streaming application capable of streaming multiple videos in a seamless loop in order to simulate e.g. IP cameras.

 It is not a production ready server but rather use for development.

-Current supported protocol are
+Supported protocols:

-* RTSP (thanks to gst-rtsp-server)
+* RTSP (gst-rtsp-server)

 ## Building